vkar-hub/PyKar/README.md

   2. Feature extraction
       Identify chromsomes based on other characteristics when sizes are roughly similar.

           Identify banding pattern(?)
            How to recognize dark and light pixels of a foreground object?

          Identify centromere position (?)
            What makes centromere different from other regions of a chromosome in an image?

   3. Visualizing
       Show all the chromosomes and allow user to rotate, switch and label/annotate according their analysis

-        #Should learn how to do this
+           Where to start?